christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     leaders.
--   Sometime after the Bar Kokhba Revolt (132--136 CE), Talmudic jews who were students of a rabbi named Akiva and who had connections to the 'Alexandrian School' in Egypt, and who were hiding out in the Himyarite Kingdom after Emperor Hadrian expelled them from judea, cut-and-pasted from the aformentioned Byzantine-Roman imperial cult and repackaged it with two psy-ops: a slave morality for the Romans (Christianity), and warrior cult (the blueprint for Islam) to weaponize the Arabs to attack eastern Rome (Allah and Muhammad the red-headed warlord were eventually added as parodies of Attila the Hun and his uncle Ruglia waging war against
+-   Sometime after the Bar Kokhba Revolt (132--136 CE), Talmudic jews who were students of a rabbi named Akiva and who had connections to the Alexandrian School in Egypt, and who were hiding out in the Himyarite Kingdom after Emperor Hadrian expelled them from judea, realized that mind subversion was the only way to destroy the Romans.
+Knowing that creating a new religion would have resulted in their death, and the fact that it is an impossible task to get people to abandon their religions for a new one, they took the aformentioned Byzantine-Roman imperial cult and created two new sects: a slave morality for the Romans (Christianity), and warrior cult (the blueprint for Islam) to weaponize the Arabs to attack eastern Rome (Allah and Muhammad the red-headed warlord were eventually added as parodies of Attila the Hun and his uncle Ruglia waging war against